-Intervention Proceedings by the Venezuelan Government.
+Intervention Proceedings by the Venezuelan Government

-On December 4, 2009, the Eleventh Investigations Court for Criminal Affairs of Caracas issued an order authorizing the precautionary seizure of assets in which Ricardo Fernández Barrueco had any interest.
-Based on the purported indirect minority interest that ROTCH ENERGY HOLDINGS, N.V., (supposedly linked to Ricardo Fernández Barrueco), previously had in MONACA and DEMASECA, these subsidiaries were subject to the precautionary measure.
-Between 2009 and 2012, the Ministry of Finance of Venezuela, pursuant to the precautionary measure ordered by the court, designated several special administrators of the indirect minority shareholding that Ricardo Fernández Barrueco allegedly owned in MONACA and DEMASECA and designated several special administrators of DEMASECA.
-On January 22, 2013, the Ministry of Justice and Internal Relations revoked the prior designations made by the Ministry of Finance of Venezuela and made a new designation of individuals as special administrators of MONACA and DEMASECA, granting those managers the "broadest powers of administration" over both companies.
+Due to a criminal proceeding, not related with MONACA and DEMASECA, initiated in Venezuela by the Republic against Mr. Ricardo Fernández Barruecos, on December 4, 2009, the Eleventh Investigations Court for Criminal Affairs of Caracas issued an order authorizing the precautionary seizure of Mr. Fernández Barrueco's assets, including assets in which he had any kind of interest.
+Based on the purported indirect minority interest that ROTCH ENERGY HOLDINGS, N.V., (company supposedly linked to Mr. Fernández Barrueco), previously had in MONACA and DEMASECA.
+MONACA and DEMASECA were included by the Republic amongst the assets of Mr. Fernández Barruecos to be seized and therefore were subject to the aforementioned precautionary measure.
+Between 2009 and 2012, the Ministry of Finance of Venezuela, pursuant to the precautionary measures ordered by the court and, for the purposes of enforcing them, appointed several special administrators regarding the assets of Mr. Fernández Barrueco, including the indirect minority interest that Mr. Fernández Barrueco allegedly owned in MONACA and DEMASECA.
+On January 21, 2013, the Ministry of Justice and Internal Relations revoked the prior appointments made by the Ministry of Finance of Venezuela and made a new designation of special administrators in particular for MONACA and DEMASECA through the publication of the Providence, granting them the "broadest powers to execute actions for the continuity and non-interruption of the operation of companies and the broadest powers of administration to guarantee the safekeeping, custody, use and conservation of the companies' assets.

-As a result of the foregoing, MONACA and DEMASECA, as well as Consorcio Andino and Valores Mundiales, as direct shareholders of our Venezuelan subsidiaries, filed a petition as aggrieved third-parties to the legal proceeding against Mr. Fernández Barrueco challenging the precautionary measures and all related actions.
+As a result of the foregoing, MONACA and DEMASECA, as well as Consorcio Andino and Valores Mundiales, as direct shareholders of said companies, filed a petition as aggrieved third-parties to the criminal proceeding the Republic carried against Mr. Fernández Barrueco and that was not related to MONACA and DEMASECA, in order to revert the precautionary measures and all related actions, given that MONACA and DEMASECA were not and are not property of Mr. Fernández Barruecos and therefore should not have been affected by the precautionary measures established in the criminal proceeding against said person.
 On November 19, 2010, the Eleventh Investigations Court for Criminal Affairs of Caracas ruled that MONACA and DEMASECA are companies wholly owned and controlled by Valores Mundiales and Consorcio Andino, respectively.
-However, the court kept the precautionary measures issued on December 4, 2009 in effect.
-An appeal has been filed, which has not been admitted and is pending resolution as of this date.
+However, the court kept the precautionary measures issued on December 4, 2009 in effect, without substantiating their decision.
+An appeal has been filed, which has not been admitted and is pending resolution as of this date despite the multiple requests for pronouncement.